 Taking Action for Wildlife through School and Community Involvement

 - Watershed Education Program (WEP) for Middle School, High School and community: Students in local schools gather and analyze water quality, macroinvertebrate and fisheries data on local water bodies to share with town boards, watershed associations and local river advisory committees, all with goal of making the watershed a healthier place.

 - Citizen Science - Report wildlife sightings and help us collect other valuable data that helps in conserving NH wildlife.
 Includes Winter Severity Index data collection program for middle school students.

 Programs for Schools and Youth Groups

-Junior Duck Stamp Art Contest - Learn about wetlands and then draw a waterfowl that lives there.
-Submit entries from your classroom by March 15.
+- Junior Duck Stamp Art Contest - Learn about wetlands and then draw a waterfowl that lives there.
+Submit entries from your classroom annually by March 15.
 Students can win a scholarship.

 Programs for Adults and Community Groups

 Fish and Wildlife Stewards Program - Need a free speaker on wildlife topics for your organization or community group?
-Click here for a description and program request form for your adult group.
+Request a speaker for your adult group.
 Two presentations currently available: